-More than half of the GCC’s family businesses are in the midst of the transition from the second to third family-business_imagelargegeneration; and just around 15 per cent of those businesses are likely to survive it, according to the inaugural GCC-focused family business study conducted by Gulf Family Business Council (GFBC) and McKinsey & Co
+More than half of the GCC’s family businesses are in the midst of the transition from the second to third generation; and just around 15 per cent of those businesses are likely to survive it, according to the inaugural GCC-focused family business study conducted by Gulf Family Business Council (GFBC) and McKinsey & Co

 GFBC chairman Abdulaziz Abdullah al Ghurair said, “At the council we understand that the majority of family business owners in the GCC are relatively young, between 40-60 years old, facing the critical juncture of transition of leadership from first to second or second to the third generation.